 Advance Deposit Wagering

 Advance deposit wagering (online/mobile racing betting) is regulated by the California Horse Racing Board.
 Mobile betting providers (also known as ADWs) must be licensed to offer their services to California residents.
-Most mainstream racing betting sites are licensed in California and the Board maintains a list of licensed ADWs here.
+Most mainstream racing betting sites operate in California.

 Daily Fantasy Sports

 Daily fantasy sports sites operate on uncertain legal footing in California, but state authorities appear to have no desire to put a stop to the activity.
 Legislation to officially legalize and regulate DFS providers has been introduced several times in California, but none have made it through the full legislative process to become law.

 California law prohibits all forms of gambling that are not explicitly legal and regulated by the state.
 This means all forms of online gambling except parimutuel horse racing betting are effectively outlawed (minus an exception for fantasy sports, which are not treated as gambling under most interpretations of state law).
 Online horse racing betting is open to residents 18 or older.

 Aside from mobile racing betting, state law does not specifically address online gambling.
 CA Penal Code § 330 provides a blanket prohibition of unregulated gambling as follows: